Low-Carb Vegetarian Recipes

 By the way, reheated leftovers are great too, so make plenty.

 Recipe adapted from "Baked Tempeh in Mushroom Cream Sauce", Weeknight Vegetarian, the Washington Post

 Tempeh and Bok Choy Stir-Fry

 I’m always playing around with different ways to use tempeh.
-Why?
-Because it’s one of the healthiest plant proteins.
-For example, tempeh has a lot of protein (16 grams in just three ounces), and it’s a complete protein.
-That means it has all the amino acids, so it’s comparable to meat.
+Tempeh has a lot of protein (16 grams in just three ounces), and it’s a complete protein that's comparable to meat.
 This is super important for vegetarians and vegans.
-If you want to learn more about it, go here.
+You can learn more about tempeh here.